 Physical Activity is a very important part of developing a new lifestyle to maintain your lower weight.
-We recommend walking for 1 hour every day to promote weight loss and weight maintenance.
-Activity can be accumulated in small bouts throughout the day.
-In addition, choose other activities that you enjoy.
+We recommend walking for 1 hour every day.
+This can be accumulated in small bouts throughout the day.
+In addition, choose activities that you enjoy.
 Start gently and make it part of your new life.
 People are more successful at maintaining weight loss if they increase their regular activity during and after weight loss.